fishercera/soop-doop/LibraryPooling/README.md

 “Conventional Pooling Strategy” for an example of that calculation.

 The original code for this was developed by Hannah Ralicki ca 2017 at University of Connecticut, in the Jockusch Lab.
+Download the .Rmd file and the two example data files to run this for yourself in R.

 ### Description of input data